 A pseudowire (PW) (see [RFC3985]) is a construct for tunneling a native service, such as Ethernet or TDM, over a Packet Switched Network (PSN), such as IPv4, IPv6, or MPLS.
-The PW packet encapsulates a unit of native service information by prepending the headers required for transport in the particular PSN (which must include a demultiplexer field to distinguish the different PWs) and preferably the 4 byte PWE3 control word.
+The PW packet encapsulates a unit of native service information by prepending the headers required for transport in the particular PSN (which must include a demultiplexer field to distinguish the different PWs) and preferably the 4 byte Pseudowire Emulation Edge to Edge (PWE3) control word.

 PWs have no bandwidth reservation or control mechanisms, meaning that when multiple PWs are transported in parallel, and/or in parallel with other flows, there is no defined means for allocating resources for any particular PW, or for preventing negative impact of a particular PW on neighboring flows.
-Mechanisms for provisioning PWs in service provider networks are well understood and will not be discussed further here.
+The case where the service provider network provisions a PW with sufficient capacity is well understood and will not be discussed further here.
+Concerns arise when PWs share network capacity with elastic or congestion-responsive traffic, whether that capacity sharing was planned by a service provider or results from PW deployment by an end-user.

-While PWs are most often placed in MPLS tunnels, there are several mechanisms that enable transporting PWs over an IP infrastructure.
-These include:
+PWs are most often placed in MPLS tunnels, but we herein restrict ourselves to PWs in IPv4 or IPv6 PSNs; MPLS PSNs are beyond the scope of this document.
+There are several mechanisms that enable transporting of PWs over an IP infrastructure, including:

-UDP/IP encapsulations defined for TDM PWs ([RFC4553][RFC5086][RFC5087]), L2TPv3 based PWs, MPLS PWs directly over IP according to RFC 4023 [RFC4023], MPLS PWs over GRE over IP according to RFC 4023 [RFC4023].
+- o UDP/IP encapsulations as defined for TDM PWs ([RFC4553][RFC5086][RFC5087]), - o L2 tunneling protocol (L2TPv3) based PWs, - o MPLS PWs directly over IP according to RFC 4023 [RFC4023], - o MPLS PWs over Generic Routing Encapsulation (GRE) over IP according to RFC 4023 [RFC4023].

 Whenever PWs are transported over IP, they may compete for network resources with neighboring congestion-responsive flows (e.g., TCP flows).
-In this document we study the effect of PWs on such neighboring flows, and discover that the negative impact of PW traffic is generally no worse than that of congestion-responsive flows, ([RFC2914],[RFC5033]).
+In this document we study the effect of PWs on such neighboring flows, and discover that the negative impact of PW traffic is generally no worse than that of congestion-responsive flows ([RFC2914],[RFC5033]).